-6.9 Prompt for image and volume names
+7.10 Prompt for names

 With this option selected, DropDMG will ask you to enter the name of the image file it will create and the name of the volume that will appear on the desktop when you mount the image.
 DropDMG will automatically add the proper filename extension (.dmg, .img, or .smi) to the image name.
 It may also truncate the names you enter if they would be too long for the Mac's volume and filename limits.